PACO-CPU/minimal-mistakes/_docs/021-creating-application.md

 }
 ```

-Suitable for approximation would be the variable **image_data**, **intermediate_data**, and the **result**.
-These are suitable because the input and output are images intended to be seen by humans, who cannot notice minor errors.
+The variable **image_data**, **intermediate_data**, and **result** would be suitable for approximation because these contain the image data intended to be seen by humans.
+Therefore, approximating them would be ideal since human eye cannot perceive minor errors.

 The next section will explain how to mark these variables for approximation.

 ### 3.2 Annotate variables for approximation
-We annotate a variable with approximate decorators as follows :
+We annotate a variable with approximate decorators as follows:

 ```c
 /* ... */